 The Happy Ever After Playlist by Abby Jimenez

-The Happy Ever After Playlist is one of the best beach reads and it’s the easiest love story to recommend because virtually everyone loves it.
+The Happy Ever After Playlist is a “Bookstagram made me do it” book, one of the best beach reads and it’s the easiest love story to recommend because virtually everyone loves it.
 Two years after Sloan’s fiance dies, she finds an adorable dog … that happens to belong to a rock star on tour.

 Their phone calls about the dog become flirty and romance ensues.
 The book is filled with song recommendations — a “playlist” — and, just when you think you know where the story is headed, it moves in a different direction.
 You won’t be disappointed by this “happy” book.